talalalghazal5/Resumify/README.md

 # Resumify
+(under development)
+#
-A CV maker with a dashboard for each user who logs into the website
+- A resume builder with a dashboard for each user who logs into the website.
+- Users can make accounts and build their resumes with the ability to download them in several formats.